A Copula Based Supervised Filter for Feature Selection in Diabetes Risk Prediction Using Machine Learning: Introduction

-The remainder of this paper is organized as follows.
-Section~\ref{sec:related} discusses related work.
-Section~\ref{sec:preliminaries} introduces the mathematical framework of A2 copula and defines Mutual Information (MI), Genetic Algorithm (GA) and Upper Tail Dependence.
-Section~\ref{sec:dataset} describes the dataset, followed by Section~\ref{sec:methodology}, which outlines the methodology.
-Section~\ref{sec:results} presents the results, including and an in-depth discussion of the medical implications.
-Finally, Section~\ref{sec:conclusion} concludes the paper with a summary of findings and directions for future research.
+The next section reviews related work.
+We then present the preliminaries, introducing the methods used in this study.
+After that, we describe the datasets.
+The methodology section outlines the experimental pipeline.
+The results section reports our findings and includes an in-depth discussion of the medical implications.
+Finally, the conclusion summarizes the study and highlights directions for future research.